Designing Global-Ready iOS Apps with Sketch: A Step-by-Step Tutorial

 - The expiry label can get a little too close to other labels on its row

-We’ve revealed through testing that our red “% off” label doesn’t expand to fit its content.
-While this is often acceptable in static mockups, we can easily fix this right in Sketch using a plugin.
-There are a few dynamic padding (or “dynamic button”) plugins out there that can help us with this.
+We've revealed through testing that our red "% off" label doesn't expand to fit its content.
+While this is often acceptable in static mockups, we can easily fix this right in Sketch using an integration.
+There are a few dynamic padding (or "dynamic button") integrations out there that can help us with this.
 My personal favorite at the moment is Anima, which is a general-purpose responsive layout and prototyping plugin.

 After installing Anima, we get a little panel in our inspector pane.

 The Anima integration inspector panel

 In our product card symbol, we select our label's layer group, which contains the text layer and the background rectangle.
 We then use Anima's PINS to anchor it to the top-right of its parent.
 This will keep the group fixed to that corner as it resizes.
 We can then click the ➕ button in the PADDING area of Anima to enable dynamic padding.

 We should also make sure that our inner text layer has a centered horizontal alignment and is set to auto-width (not fixed).
 Setting the text layer to auto-width will allow it to expand and grow as its text changes.

 With that in place, our label will expand and contract naturally as its content size changes.
 And since we made these changes at the symbol level, all our product cards get this benefit at once.

 Our label expands and contracts according to its content